kerenkoifman/cc_crypto/README.md

-Here's a simplified and updated version of your README that matches the actual implementation in the code files (`code_based_cryptosystem.py` and `trellis.py`):

----

 # High-Memory Masked Convolutional Codes

 A simple encryption and decryption system using convolutional codes designed to be secure even against quantum computers.